MEEPofFaith/missing-category-units/README.md

 ### Special Naval
 Possibly snipers.
 T2, 4, and 5 will probably sap.
 Maybe a unit factory T3 that produces dart.
 T5 will definetely produce dart.

+### Blue units?
+Notice how there's room for four types of units in each factory.
+I think possibly a blue unit.
+Not sure what the theme would be though.